photo by Dan Rajter

 Her work leans into the mythic, epic, and bold with a deft simplicity and unabashed theatricality.
 She is drawn to stories and characters historically kept in the shadows; illuminating their depths in spare, embodied, and lyrical ways.
 Kate meets every project as a creative collaborator in the spirit of both rigor and play, driven by a boundless curiosity for the human condition and our connection to the natural world.

 Kate grew up on unceded Lenape land in what we now call New Jersey, and spent childhood summers on her mother’s family farm in the Irish Midlands.
-She is a citizen of Ireland and the United States.
+She is a dual citizen of Ireland and the United States.